diligent-ground-zero/mvpf-2023-wf/README.md

 1. Standard setup `yarn && yarn dev`.
 2. A local dev server will be spun up on `localhost:3000`
-3. To develop inside the Webflow designer select a file like `main.js` and include it in the `head` section of the desiger like in the example:
+3. To develop inside the Webflow designer select a file like `main.js` and include it in the `head` section of the Project or Page settings:

+`<script type="module" src="http://localhost:3000/src/scripts/main.js">`

 ## Deployment 🚀

 The scripts and styles are intended to be deployed via CDN.
 We used JSdelivr's (https://www.jsdelivr.com/) free CDN Github mirroring to host and serve the projects files in `/dist`.

 1. `yarn build`, push changes to Github and create a version Tag